iterorganization/IMAS-Python/docs/source/api.rst

 API reference
 =============

-This page provides an auto-generated summary of imas-python's API.
+This page provides an auto-generated summary of IMAS-Python's API.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.

-imas-python IDS manipulation
+IMAS-Python IDS manipulation
 ----------------------------

 .. currentmodule:: imas